02 Jun The Ultimate Guide To Kettlebell Training

 As we begin, I want to mention that I am an SFG Level II kettlebell instructor.

-That means that this is my preferred style of training and I’ll explain why later in this article.
+That means that the SFG (or hardstyle technique) is my preferred style of training and I’ll explain why later in this article.

 SFG is the Strong First Girya kettlebell certification that’s offered through StrongFirst, the organization created by Pavel Tsatsouline, who’s considered the founder of the modern day kettlebell movement.

-A few years ago when Pavel left the RKC (more about this later), I chose to continue my journey with StrongFirst and the instructors who I had learned from all along such as Brett Jones, Dave Whitley, Dan John, and Geoff Neupert (although Geoff has since moved on with his own pursuits such as founding Original Strength).
+Several years ago when Pavel left the RKC (more about this later), I chose to continue my journey with StrongFirst and the instructors who I had learned from all along such as Brett Jones, Dave Whitley, Dan John, and Geoff Neupert (although a few of these names have since moved on to other ventures).

 In this article, I also wanted to be “fair balanced” and will discuss other training styles and organizations related to kettlebell training, so that you can make your own decisions about which style is best for you.